Angelo Lelii Conical Table Lamp

 Manufacturer: Arredoluce, Monza, Italy – attributed.

-Other versions: Angelo Lelii designed a table lamp in this style in 1959.
+Other versions: This Angelo Lelii conical table lamp exists in all probability in several colours.
+Angelo Lelii designed another table lamp in this style in 1959.
 It is shown below.

 This table lamp is not described in the book: Arredoluce – Catalogo Ragionato 1943-1987 – Catalogue Raissonné.
 Written by Anty Pansera, Alessandro Padoan and Alessandro Palmaghini.
 Published by SilvanaEditoriale.
 But it got all the Arredoluce looks.